ELETTRA-SincrotroneTrieste/cumbia-libs/index.md

 ### Apps

+*cumbia* provides some applications as part of the software distribution.
-If you followed the *scripts/cubuild.sh* install method, *cumbia apps* should be ready to use.
+If you followed the *scripts/cubuild.sh* install method, they should be ready to use.

 Otherwise, they have to be installed from the *qumbia-apps* sub-directory of the *cumbia-libs* distribution.
 To do this, *cd* into that folder and execute: